wp-plugins/wp-monalisa/readme.txt

 4. wp-Monalisa import thickbox dialog

 == Changelog ==

+= v3.3 (2014-05-04) =
+* fixed visual TinyMCE 4 mode with bbPress
+* added contextual help
+* removed support dialog since it was used rarely

 = v3.2 (2013-04-20) =
 * fixed a poblem with Firefox and comments in javascript